learn-co-curriculum/angular-testing-services-readme/README.md

 ### $httpBackend.flush()

-We then need to call `$httpBackend.flush()` to immediately execute all pending requests (which then fires off our request, calling our callback with the returned data and runs the test).
+We then need to call `$httpBackend.flush()` to immediately execute all pending requests (which then fires off our request, calling our callback with the returned data and running the test).

 ```js
 describe('UserService', function () {